 Assigning myself just one of these tasks a day helps me avoid becoming a workaholic — there’s no reason I need to force myself to do all four of those tasks in one day.
 Doing too much too fast can negatively affect my mood and my work quality.
 If I‘m in the zone and I can do all four tasks in one day, great.
 If I can’t, I‘m not going to beat myself up.

-Another thing I’m doing is using the Dailygreatness Business Planner.
-(BONUS: Use this link and get 5% off your purchase!)
+Another thing I‘m doing is using the Dailygreatness Business Planner.
 What I love about this particular planner is that it’s helping me get real with myself about what I want to happen with my business, and it guides me in determining the action steps I need to take to get there.
 Of course, it keeps me organized too.
-I actually almost didn’t buy it because it’s $45, BUT I have to say I’m glad I did, because I’m 100% convinced that directly because of it, I’ve more than made that in return.
+I actually almost didn’t buy it because it was $45, BUT I have to say I‘m glad I did because I‘m 100% convinced that directly because of it, I‘ve more than made that in return.
 And of course, it’s tax deductible (yay!).

 Not only did I used to use Excel to create my invoices manually, I also used to be terrible at tracking expenses (as in, it didn’t happen!).
-Now, I have my credit card and business checking account attached to my FreshBooks account, so that makes it a ton easier, and I create all my invoices there as well.
-It’s cut down on the time I used to spend tracking down clients for payments, too, because it allows clients to pay online with just a few clicks.
-Yes, there are fees attached to that, but the fees are tax deductible and I get paid faster — so it’s worth it 🙂
+Now, I have my credit card and business checking account attached to my FreshBooks account, so that makes accounting a lot easier, and I create all my invoices there as well.
+It’s cut down on the time I used to spend tracking down clients for payments, too, because FreshBooks allows clients to pay online with just a few clicks.
+Yes, there are fees attached to that, but the fees are tax deductible and I get paid faster — so it’s worth it :-)

 Bonus Tip: Have an Eye-Catching Logo

 Don’t think a logo is important?
 There are many businesses that we can easily recognize by their logo alone.
 (Think Nike, Walmart, McDonalds, WWF, etc.) We are all exposed to thousands of brand messages per day so it is important that your brand stands out!
-Deluxe Business Services offers excellent logo design when you are ready to take your proofreading business to the next level.
+You can check out sites like Fiverr and Upwork to find freelance graphic designers who would love to create your logo!

 What are you doing to grow your proofreading business?
 Share in the comment section below!